jay3332/ril/README.md

 one by one as each frame is decoded.
 This can lead to huge performance and memory gains when compared to decoding all frames at once, processing those frames individually, and then encoding the image back to a file.

-For lazy animated image decoding, the `DynamicFrameIterator` is used as a high-level iterator interface to iterate through all frames of an animated image, lazily.
+For lazy animated image decoding, the `FrameIterator` trait is used as a high-level iterator interface to iterate through all frames of an animated image, lazily.
 These implement `Iterator<Item = Frame<_>>`.

 For times when you need to collect all frames of an image, `ImageSequence` is used as a high-level